netsec-ethz/rains/design-topologies.md

 caching also reduces the impact of DDoS attacks target on those servers responsible for serving this entry.
 [TODO CFE elaborate more on this approach]

-## Cloud

-Having rains servers in the cloud gives an operator more flexibility.
-Depending on how many requests are incoming the number of servers can be dynamically adapted.
-Loading the most queried assertions from a file or another rains server on startup helps to make this server faster more efficient as many recursive lookups can be prevented.
-One of the possible downsides is that you must trust the cloud operator to do a good job and that he makes sure that there are no (or only very limited) disruptions.

-## Additional ideas to optimize the system and/or make it more private

-- An authority over a zone which wants to reduce query delay in specific region could store its information in a content delivery network or in the cloud and serve client from a local server.
-This might be a temporal solution until a location is found or permanent in case an own location is too expensive.
-An alternative would be to push its information to local cache resolvers.

-- A caching server could have a monitoring system which tracks for a given time period how many times an entry was queried.
-Then the most frequently used domains, e.g. top 10%, could be monitored and before an assertion expires a query will be sent preemptively.The query will be sent to the ip address of the server from which it got the previous entry.
-In case the ip address has changed in the meantime, the server can do a recursive lookup before the current entry expires to avoid a gap where this entry is not in the cache.
-Is it worth the extra effort?

-- A client can have the possibility to decide which entries there should/must be present at the cache at all times and pays a certain amount for it.
-This amount could be relative to the number of other people wanting this entry in the cache.
-This approach improves privacy against an external observer as queries are not linkable to the recursive lookup anymore.
-The client's RAINS or DNS server knows its queries though.
-But without an anonymity network this is the case anyway. (compare this approach to sending a query to a large scale open resolver (Quad8, Quad9 or Quad1) where a large enough amount of queries are concurrently incoming such that an observer cannot distinguish from which it arrived)

 ## Bibliography

 [1] How DNS works (26.06.18)